Telemus Capital LLC Grows Position in Walmart Inc. (NYSE:WMT)

 NYSE:WMT opened at $143.57 on Tuesday.
 The firm has a market cap of $398.25 billion, a PE ratio of 50.20, a price-to-earnings-growth ratio of 3.93 and a beta of 0.51.
 Walmart Inc. has a fifty-two week low of $126.28 and a fifty-two week high of $152.57.
 The company has a debt-to-equity ratio of 0.45, a quick ratio of 0.29 and a current ratio of 0.95.
 The business has a 50 day moving average price of $143.90 and a 200-day moving average price of $143.31.

-Several equities research analysts have recently weighed in on WMT shares.
-Barclays upped their price target on Walmart from $165.00 to $170.00 and gave the company an “overweight” rating in a research report on Wednesday, August 18th.
-Cowen upped their price target on Walmart from $170.00 to $175.00 and gave the company an “outperform” rating in a research report on Wednesday, August 18th.
-The Goldman Sachs Group upped their price target on Walmart from $184.00 to $196.00 and gave the company a “buy” rating in a research report on Tuesday, October 19th.
-Telsey Advisory Group upped their price objective on shares of Walmart from $170.00 to $175.00 and gave the stock an “outperform” rating in a research report on Wednesday, August 18th.
-Finally, Raymond James upped their price objective on shares of Walmart from $165.00 to $170.00 and gave the stock an “outperform” rating in a research report on Wednesday, August 18th.
+Several research firms recently weighed in on WMT.
+UBS Group upped their price objective on shares of Walmart from $170.00 to $180.00 and gave the stock a “buy” rating in a research report on Wednesday, August 18th.
+The Goldman Sachs Group upped their price objective on shares of Walmart from $184.00 to $196.00 and gave the stock a “buy” rating in a research report on Tuesday, October 19th.
+Cowen upped their price objective on shares of Walmart from $170.00 to $175.00 and gave the stock an “outperform” rating in a research report on Wednesday, August 18th.
+Stifel Nicolaus decreased their price objective on shares of Walmart from $160.00 to $155.00 and set a “hold” rating on the stock in a research report on Tuesday, November 16th.
+Finally, Deutsche Bank Aktiengesellschaft upped their price objective on shares of Walmart from $185.00 to $186.00 and gave the stock a “buy” rating in a research report on Wednesday, November 10th.
 One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and seventeen have issued a buy rating to the company.
 According to data from MarketBeat, Walmart currently has a consensus rating of “Buy” and an average price target of $170.20.

 In related news, major shareholder Alice L. Walton sold 505,429 shares of the firm’s stock in a transaction on Friday, September 17th.
 The stock was sold at an average price of $145.13, for a total value of $73,352,910.77.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
 Also, CEO C Douglas Mcmillon sold 9,708 shares of the firm’s stock in a transaction on Thursday, October 28th.
 The stock was sold at an average price of $148.40, for a total value of $1,440,667.20.
 The disclosure for this sale can be found here.
 Insiders sold 6,534,124 shares of company stock valued at $916,696,716 in the last ninety days.
 48.44% of the stock is currently owned by insiders.